 If you’re feeling chilly, cosy up by the fire inside Thor’s Tipi with a mulled wine and burgers cooked on a winter BBQ.
-Head to the Shambles Market food court for Persian chicken wraps from Los Moros and savoury galletes from the Krep Truck.
-For the first time this year the York Museum Gardens will also stay open after dark – just the spot for an illuminating winter walk.
+Head to the Shambles Market food court for savoury galettes from the Krep Truck and arancini from Pizzaoli’.
+As well as the market, look out for festive wine and gin tastings and Christmas afternoon teas popping up throughout the month.

-Bath boasts one of England’s prettiest Christmas markets, with over 200 chalets lining the streets around its floodlit abbey for 18 days (this year changes to the layout means those chalets are being extended right the way up twinkling Milsom Street too).
-While there will be homewares and art on offer, this festival is one for the foodies.
-Start off with a hot toddy of Somerset cider before trying a gin or two from Da Mhile (keep it classic with sloe gin or branch out with a seaweed one).
-Start the celebrations early with a glass of cider from Iford Cider and a chunk of Wyfe of Bath from Bath Soft Cheese.
+Bath boasts one of England’s prettiest Christmas markets, with over 180 chalets lining the streets around its floodlit abbey for 18 days (this year changes to the layout means those chalets are being extended right the way up twinkling Milsom Street too).
+While there will be homewares and art on offer, this festival is definitely one for the foodies.
+Start off with a hot toddy made with Somerset cider before trying a beer or two from Bradford-on-Avon microbrewery, Kettlesmith Brewery, and a chunk of Wyfe of Bath from Bath Soft Cheese.

-If you’re on the lookout for gifts, Kettlesmith will be selling craft beers and pick up a box of Hokey Pokey honeycomb from Somerset based Chocolate Society.
-Over 60% of the producers are from Bath and the local area so it’s a great place to track down really unique products and avoid the mass-produced trinkets that so often crop up at Christmas markets.
+If you’re on the lookout for gifts, Bath Botanical Gin Distillery will be selling their small batch spirits, or pick up a box of Hokey Pokey honeycomb from Somerset-based Chocolate Society.
+Over 60% of producers are from Bath and the local area so it’s a great place to track down really unique products and avoid the mass-produced trinkets that so often crop up at Christmas markets.

 Unusually among all the bigger urban markets, Healeys Christmas Market is set on a working farm, in this case outside Perranporth in Cornwall.
 A weekend dedicated to festive food and drink, expect a range of Cornish produce on offer including jams, juices and chutneys, all made on the farm.